-7.5 Unused financing facilities available at quarter end - 7.6 Include in the box below a description of each facility above, including rate, maturity date and whether it is secured or unsecured.
-If any add facilities have been entered into or are proposed to be entered into a include a note providing details of those facilities as well. itional financing
+7.6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
+If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well. -